Flag of Texas: Republic of Texas flags

 The Burnet Flag was adopted by the Texan Congress on December 10, 1836.
 The name refers David G. Burnet, who was provisional president of the Republic of Texas when the flag was adopted.
 It consisted of an azure background with a large golden star, inspired by the 1810 "Bonnie Blue Flag" of the Republic of West Florida.
 Variants of the Burnet Flag with a white star, virtually identical to the Bonnie Blue Flag, were also common.
 Other variants featured the star (of either color) upside down, and/or ringed with the word TEXAS, with each letter filling one of the gaps of the star.

 State flags over Texas

 Secession flags of Texas, 1861

 In early 1861, between the secession of Texas from the U.S. and its accession to the Confederacy, Texas flew an unofficial, variant flag of Texas with fifteen stars, representing the fifteen slave states.
 No drawings exist of the flag; there are only imprecise descriptions.
 The flag may have been based on the state flag or the Bonnie Blue Flag.

 Civil War flags

 Various flags used by Texan soldiers during the American Civil War.

-Centennial flag of Texas, 1936
+Commemorative flags of Texas

-This flag was created for the Texas Centennial Exposition of 1936, a world fair located in Dallas to mark the 100th anniversary of Texas independence.
+A centennial flag was created for the Texas Centennial Exposition of 1936, a world fair located in Dallas to mark the 100th anniversary of Texas independence.